 Instructions

-• Fry Tortillas*: Cut corn tortillas into 6 wedges and allow them to dry on the counter for a few hours, or overnight (or, use older stale corn tortillas).
+• Fry Tortillas (See notes for air-fryer, baked, or store-bought options): Cut corn tortillas into 6 wedges and allow them to dry on the counter for a few hours, or overnight (or, use older stale corn tortillas).
 Add about an inch or so of vegetable oil to the bottom of a large saucepan over medium heat.
-Once the oil is hot, add the corn tortillas (you may need to work in batches) in hot oil until crisp, turning them once or twice in the oil.
-Remove to a bowl or plate lined with paper towels.
+Once the oil is hot, add the corn tortillas (you may need to work in batches) to hot oil and cooking until crisp, turning them once or twice.
+Remove to a paper towel-lined plate.

 • Soak dried chiles: Use scissors to cut the dried chiles open, and remove veins and seeds inside.
 Place dried chiles in a saucepan and cover them with water.
 Bring to a boil reduce heat to simmer and cook them until softened, 20-30 minutes.